The Klingon battle cruiser was designed for “The Enterprise Incident” by Matt Jefferies and updated for the silver screen

-“I designed the Klingon ship at home,” Jefferies told Herbert F. and Yvonne Fern Solow for Star Trek Sketchbook (1997), “there was just too much going on at the studio from morning till night.”
+Jefferies told Herb and Yvonne Fern Solow for Star Trek Sketchbook (1997) that he designed the Klingon ship at home.
+“There was just too much going on at the studio from morning till night.”

 We painted it a darker color.
 I’ve always liked the idea of a black spaceship — which would have been impractical for this movie; so we came up with a dark military green.
 I had an idea that was carried out beautifully by Ron Gress.
 Ron painted a giant Klingon symbol on the underbelly of the ship.
 It was a revision of the old Klingon symbol.

-Probert’s conceptualization of what lurked beneath the battle cruiser’s oddly shaped bridge helped set the Klingon style for all the Star Trek productions to follow.
+Probert’s conceptualization of what lurked beneath the battle cruiser’s oddly shaped bridge helped set the Klingon style for the rest of the Star Trek franchise.

-The following storyboards were published shortly before the release of The Motion Picture when still relatively little was known about the film’s storyline.
+These storyboards were published shortly before the release of The Motion Picture, when relatively little was known about the plot.
 They depict the opening sequence.

-Initially the scene would have featured the V’Ger probe bursting from the blackness of space, attacking the Klingon battle cruisers without any apparent provocation.
-Later it was decided the Klingons were to be the agressors, attacking V’Ger as it moved through Klingon territory toward Earth.
+Initially the scene would have featured V’Ger bursting from the blackness of space, attacking the Klingons without any apparent provocation.
+Later it was decided the Klingons were to be the aggressors, attacking V’Ger as it moved through Klingon territory on its way to Earth.

 A new model of the D7, called the IKS Gr’oth, was built by Greg Jein in 1996 for the Star Trek: Deep Space Nine episode “Trials and Tribble-ations.”
 While referenced, but not seen, in the original version of the episode, the model features an amalgam of detail from both The Original Series model and the K’t’inga.
 It bore a pale green coloration, in line with future Klingon vessels.